 - (a) Any Employee reporting for work and being laid off shall receive not less than one-half ($\frac{1}{2}$) day's wages.
 An Employee absent the day the Employee is laid off shall not be entitled to show up pay.
-This does not apply to trouble jobs that may amount to an hour or less. - (b) When workmen are directed to report to the job and are ordered not to start work due to weather conditions, lack of material or causes beyond their control, they shall receive not less than two (2) hour's pay. - Section 3.19 HIGHTIME: Whenever Employees are working at a distance greater than the fifty (50) foot level or higher from the ground or floor where scaffolding is not practical, they shall be paid at one and one-half (11⁄2) times the regular hourly rate of pay on straight time hours.
+This does not apply to trouble jobs that may amount to an hour or less. - (b) When workmen Employees are directed to report to the job and are ordered not to start work due to weather conditions, lack of material or causes beyond their control, they shall receive not less than two (2) hour's pay.
+No compensation will be paid when the Employee receives notification at least two (2) hours prior to start time from the Employer Representative. - Section 3.19 HIGHTIME: Whenever Employees are working at a distance greater than the fifty (50) foot level or higher from the ground or floor where scaffolding is not practical, they shall be paid at one and one-half (11⁄2) times the regular hourly rate of pay on straight time hours.
 Whenever Employees are working at a distance greater than an eighty (80) foot level or higher from the ground or floor where scaffolding is not practical, they shall be paid at double the regular hourly rate of pay on straight time hours.
 On overtime hours, they shall be paid the appropriate overtime rate plus an additional one (1) hour at the regular hourly rate of pay on straight time hours.